 A lot of material is being documented in this compendium for encyclopedic purposes.
 We try to steer clear of slandering anyone or hosting any copyrighted content without the appropriate permissions, but mistakes might happen and we are open to fixing them.
 Do not hesitate to get in touch with us.

 Third party contributors are more than welcome.
 Whether you would like to suggest new content or point out inaccuracies in existing content, you can do so using our contact form.
-Contributors are credited on the pages which they have contributed to (unless they asked to not be credited).

 Do bear in mind however that, due to the compendium being the work of only one person, contributions can take a very long time to be used (unless they are pointing out errors of critical importance).